davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 4.4.2
 -----

-- [ ] Sentence 2, paragraph 1, typo: "By construction of the grid Z, M has is bow oriented on the positive side of the z axis and its starboard on the positive side of the x axis."
+- [x] Sentence 2, paragraph 1, typo: "By construction of the grid Z, M has is bow oriented on the positive side of the z axis and its starboard on the positive side of the x axis."
+Should be "..has *its* bow.."? ✅ 2025-01-20

-- [ ] Should be "..has *its* bow.."?
+	🔼 We have fixed this typo.

 - [ ] Also, for landlubbers among us, please clarify "starboard" as "right-hand side when facing the bow" :)